SB 9 & SB 10

 - The project site is zoned Single Family Residential.

-- The project site is not within a very high fire severity zone, a hazardous waste or hazardous list site, within a delineated earthquake fault zone, or within a 100-year flood zone.
+- The project site is not within a very high fire severity zone, a hazardous waste or hazardous list site, within a delineated earthquake fault zone, or within certain 100-year flood zones.

-- The project would not require demolition or alteration of any housing that has been occupied by a rental tenant in the last three years.
+- The project would not require demolition or alteration of any housing that has been occupied by a rental tenant at any time in the last three years.

 Development StandardsObjective zoning, subdivision, and design review standards may be imposed provided: